amyspark-ng/clickery-hexagon/LOG.md

 - The thing where after a while you can't close windows with the X button (Oliver)
 	* Also all the hovers in buttons become trigereable when hovering the folder obj
 	* Might be related to their respective components meaning they suck hard ass
+	* IT'S DEFINETELY RELATED TO POWERUPS and when you click a lot of them at once (the components still suck hard ass fix if possible)
 - Make leavebutton appear after cards when gamestate.stats.timeascended > 1 (Amy)
 - Fix tutorial tooltips for upgrades (Amy)